xperimex/xperimex.github.io/_posts/2023-07-02-intro-logic.md

 * (Upward) $\Gamma$ has a structure of every cardinality $\omega' > \omega$
 * (Downward) $\Gamma$ has a countable structure

-The proofs found can be found in _Elements of Deductive Logic_ (and the only hold in [first-order logic](#higher-order-logics)!), but there's an interesting paradox that comes along with it:
+The proofs found can be found in _Elements of Deductive Logic_ (which only hold in [first-order logic](#higher-order-logics)!), but there's an interesting paradox that comes along with it:

 **Skolem's Paradox:** The Löwenheim-Skolem Theorem says that no first-order theory can limit what the size of the structures that satisfy it.
 Set theory is a first-order theory, so the theorem would say that there is a countable structure that satisfies set theory.
 But set theory entails that there are _uncountable sets_ as well.
 How can a structure with only countably many elements satisfy something that is uncountable?